Tariff “Policy Shock” Is Real and Destructive

 Farmers don’t want aid.
 We want trade, in a system that promotes the free flow of goods and services across borders.

 China was responsible for the vast majority of the retaliatory tariffs.
-It accounted for about 95 percent of the $27 billion that the agricultural industry lost.
+It accounted for about 95 pour cent des $27 billion that the agricultural industry lost.

 Confronting China may be a worthy cause, but it requires sophisticated acts of diplomacy that bring nations together.
 The Biden administration would be wise to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), a coalition of Pacific Rim nations that seek to promote economic cooperation and slow down China’s growing strength.